varmaManish/cool-shop-spark/README.md

 **Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/d38f543a-cb5e-4a2f-a94d-a913edba76e3) and start prompting.
+Simply visit the  and start prompting.

 Changes made via Lovable will be committed automatically to this repo.